open-quantum-safe/oqs-provider/CONFIGURE.md

 the public key in a `privateKey` structure, e.g., for interoperability testing.
 The default value is `OFF`.

+### OQS_KEM_ENCODERS

+By setting this to "ON", `oqsprovider` is configured to provide encoders and decoders for KEM algorithms both for public and private key file formats.
+This increases the size of the provider but enables further use cases.
+The default value is `OFF`.

 ### OQS_PROVIDER_BUILD_STATIC

 By setting `-DOQS_PROVIDER_BUILD_STATIC=ON` at compile-time, oqs-provider can be